Use this tutorial to make your own one seam wrap skirt! It’s fast and easy to sew, and there’s no flashing!

-My SIL and I wore the same navy wrap skirt even though I was pregnant and she was not.
-Our waist measurements were not close, but we were able to wear the same skirt.
-It’s a magical skirt!
+My SIL and I wore the same wrap skirt that I wore even though I was pregnant and she was not.
+Our waist measurements were not even close, but we were able to wear the same skirt.
+It’s a magical adjustable skirt!

 - Tips for sewing knit fabrics